yashika0998/Calendar_slot_booking/README.md

 A personal record containing application which allows people to define their available slots on a day and other people to book them.

 All this is done in a calander.
-** Cal4U **
+**Cal4U**

 # Django
-** Why Django **
+**Why Django ?**

-Django is a collection of Python libraries allowing you to quickly and efficiently create a quality Web application, and is suitable for both ** frontend ** and ** backend ** ...
+Django is a collection of Python libraries allowing you to quickly and efficiently create a quality Web application, and is suitable for both **frontend** and **backend** .

 For the rest of the backend work Django doesn't help with, you just use regular Python

 1. Concept to launch within few hours.
 2. Rediculously fast
 3. Fully loaded – takes care of user authentication